FIRSTinMI/av-docs/docs/google-drive.md

   - **FIRST Official Media**: Content created by *FIRST*.
 This folder contains nearly everything called for in your event script
     - **Music and Sound**: Guidelines for DJs and pre-cut music beds for the awards ceremony (optional)
     - **Videos**: When you're looking for something mentioned in your event script, this is the first folder to check
-      - **TODO_DETERMINE_FILENAME**: Embed this video into your event-specific sponsor slideshow before exporting as a video
 - **FTC**: Everything related to FTC events